 "I HAVE A PLAN TO PROTECT YOU AGAINST THE COST OF UNEXPECTED REPAIRS."
 It's a fact: the ERA® Home Warranty Plans cover the cost of mechanical breakdown or failure of many major systems and appliances, including the furnace, central air, interior plumbing and more.
 That's a powerful service, whether you're buying or selling or both.
 "JUST THE KIND OF HELP YOU'D EXPECT FROM A FRIEND."
-5m ERA, 1ST IN SERVICESM DUNLAP, REALTORS / IERA 31 S. Main St. Clarkston, Mi 48346 625-0200 The second section of the second section is a second section.
-Some conditions and limitations apply.
+5m ERA, 1ST IN SERVICESM DUNLAP, REALTORS® /ERA® 31 S. Main St. Clarkston, Mi 48346 625-0200 Some conditions and limitations apply.
 See contract for complete terms and conditions.
-A product of Electronic Realty Associates, line, and its subsidiaries. © 1990 Electronic Realty Associates line, Each office independently owned and operated.
+A product of Electronic Realty Associates, Inc. and its subsidiaries. © 1990 Electronic Realty Associates, Inc. Each office independently owned and operated.
 When tornado siren blares, take cover right away Don't call the fire department unless it's a real emergency, say Independence firefighters BY JULIE CAMPE Clarkston News Editor A raging storm brought more than its share of troubles to Independence Township firefighters Friday, Sept.
 14. Not only did firefighters respond to downed electrical wires and other emergencies, but the emergency telephone lines were jammed by callers who only wanted information about the countywide tornado warning.
 'We just get bombarded," said Engineer Al Doran.
 "It's like that every time. ...
 It's pretty unbelievable that that many people call.
-We're just lucky that we didn't get something else, a heart attack or something."
+We're just lucky that we didn't get something else, a heart attack or something.'
 That practice is dangerous, said Doran.